usa-m/usa-m/README.md

 ### $ &nbsp; whoami

-An engineer with 25+ years of hands-on experience in software development — spanning *breadth* and *depth* of the computing stack — bare-metal silicon to cloud-scale systems.
-Over time, I have contributed to projects where correctness is just not optional: like `avionics & weapons integration`, `full-mission flight simulation`, and `airborne avionics systems`.
-I have led hardware designs and their development in meeting *military* and *aviation-grade* specifications.
+An engineer having 25+ years of experience in software development — spanning *breadth* and *depth* of the computing stack — ranging from bare-metal silicon to cloud-scale applications.
+I have contributed to projects wherein correctness is not optional: `avionics & weapons integration`, `full-mission flight simulation`, `airborne avionics`, and have led hardware designs in meeting `military` and `aviation-grade` specifications.

 <br />